homeopathy-uk/homeopathy-uk/content/treatment/clinics/bath-homeopathy.md

 ---
 **About the clinic**

 Bath Homeopathy is a charitable clinic based in the city centre.
-It is a partnership between Homeopathy UKand the Portland Centre for Integrative Medicine.
+It is a partnership between Homeopathy UK and the Portland Centre for Integrative Medicine.
 Although patients are not charged, they are encouraged to make donations towards their treatment.
 All donations go directly to the clinic.

 **DrDomnita Neagu**